Eddy Morrison: Biography

 Morrison returned to the NF in the late 1990s, rebuilding the local party group in Yorkshire after years of decline.
 However, the NF leadership soon became distrustful of the power base Morrison was building up.
 In 2002, he formed the White Nationalist Party and became one of its leading members until yet another split occurred and he again broke away with his followers.
 This time Morrison formed the Spearhead Support Group (soon shortened to Spearhead Group) and again linked up with Tyndall to support his attempts to regain leadership of the BNP from Nick Griffin.
 When progress was not made, Morrison suggested to Tyndall that he give up on the BNP altogether and form his own party, but Tyndall was not ready.
 After enduring a torrid few months as leader of the Nationalist Alliance (NA), Morrison, along with John Graeme Wood, left the NA and reconstituted their followers as the British People's Party.
 Under the BPP banner Morrison ran in the 2006 local elections in the Bramley and Stanningley ward of Leeds, securing 135 votes (2.7%) to finish last in a field of six candidates.
 In 2007, he advocated support for the BNP though "he objected to the induction of non-whites" in that party.
 He rejoined the NF and was editor of the NF News from 2009 to 2010.

 Morrison published his autobiography Memoirs of a Street Soldier in 2003.
 He also wrote self-published poetry, much of his work dealing with nationalist themes and some of a more general nature, and had two blogs.

-Morrison was 70 years old in June 2020 when he tripped and fell down the stairs at his home, breaking his neck and dying instantly, though his body was not found until the next day.
+Morrison died on 10 June 2020, at the age of 70, after tripping and falling down the stairs at his home.
+He broke his neck and died instantly, though his body was not found until the next day.